Conference

 Submission criteria

-We strongly encourage submissions from any researchers using CLS cohort data, across disciplines, career stages, sectors and geographic regions.
-Submissions must meet the three key criteria listed below.
+Submissions were invited from any researchers using CLS cohort data, across disciplines, career stages, sectors and geographic regions, which met the following criteria.

 1. Submissions must use data from at least one CLS cohort study.